InvictusVerse/invox/README.md

 **Created by Invictus**
 I am a 20-year-old developer, and Invox is my very first app!
 I built this project by pushing the limits of the coding knowledge I have acquired so far, combined with the power of AI to help bridge the gaps.
 It has been an incredible learning journey bringing this idea to life.

 💡 **Tip:** I am constantly looking to learn and build more!
-If you have any awesome ideas for new features, tools, or entirely new apps you would love to see built, drop a suggestion in the Issues tab!
+If you have any awesome ideas for new features, tools, or entirely new apps you would love to see built, drop a suggestion in the Discussions or Issues tab!

 ---